 - Stay on all main roads!
 Do not go on any back roads!

 - If you go in the summer, bring plenty of water, a hat and umbrella for shade!

 Looking for more practical information on Bosnia-Herzegovina?
-Grab a copy of this Bradt Travel Guide which we found incredibly useful on our trip and has something for everyone from outdoor activities to historical sites!
+Grab a copy the following travel guides which we found incredibly useful on our trip and has something for everyone from outdoor activities to historical sites!

 Liked this post?
 PIN IT FOR LATER!!